RefilweSethunya/My-AWS-re-Start-Journey-2025/README.md

 # My AWS re/Start Journey

 This repo contains my personal notes, labs, and projects from the AWS re/Start program.
-It includes sample folders, notes, and lab examples for each major topic: Compute, Storage, Databases and more.
+It contains my personal notes, completed labs, and projects demonstrating applied AWS skills.

 It serves as:
 - A **knowledge base** I can refer back to